LIQBit/fantasyfootball/README.md

+*Log in notice!
+If you don't want to create an account to test out the app, you can simply log in as "leigh" and use the password "123"

 # Final Project - "Fantasy Football"
 Final Project for CS50w.
 A very basic fantasy football web application built using django and JavaScript.